-Spring sports season is in full swing, and the muddy days of football are just around the corner.
-Whether you've got a track star or a budding quarterback in your house—or you're packing up winter sports equipment—you're bound to have a pile of dirty, stained gear on your floor at some point.
+Back to school means back to sports, and the muddy days of outdoor athletics are just around the corner.
+Whether you've got a track star or a budding quarterback in your house—or you'll be packing up winter sports equipment—you're bound to have a pile of dirty, stained gear on your floor at some point.

 ‘Tis the season for parents everywhere to ask age-old questions like, "How do I remove these grass stains?" and "How do I get sweat smell out of clothes?"
 Before you take on the sweaty heap accumulating in your mudroom, put these tips on cleaning and storing sports gear in your back pocket.
 Your sporty child will be looking so fresh and so clean in no time.